 Is it private or public blockchain?
 It's hybrid!
 Anyone can become a member of the network by registering an account and buying coins.
 It's possible to use any applications developed for Ethereum.
 Liquidity in the form of coins is created by validators, which are independent, unaffiliated notaries with a known identity.
 A doubting network participant can cross-validate a notary with the help of "proof of identity" oracles or government services.

-Creating blocks in a PoA network does not require significant computational resources, as in other open networks.
+Creating blocks in a PoA network does not require significant computational resources, as in other Proof of Work based blockchain.

 Governance by voting